River Dart Steamboat Co: World War Two

 Unlike the First World War, all excursion traffic stopped immediately following the declaration of war.
 The Totnes Castle was used briefly as a Liberty boat at Devonport Dockyard, and during 1941 operated a limited summer service to Totnes in full peacetime colouring.
 She also, along with the Kingswear Castle, occasionally relieved on the Kingswear Ferry.
 Compton Castle was used by the Admiralty as an ammunition carrier.
-The Seymour Castle was requsitionned by the Admiralty, and used for marking swept channels at Ramsgate.
+The Seymour Castle was requisitioned by the Admiralty, and used for marking swept channels at Ramsgate.
 She also took part in the Operation Dynamo to Dunkirk.
 The Clifton Castle was also sold to the Crown, whilst the MV Dittisham Castle was sold to the Dartmouth Coaling Company.
 The Berry Castle and Dartmouth Castle were laid up in Old Mill Creek for the duration of the war, by the end of the War Dartmouth Castle was in such poor condition that she never sailed again, and her remains are still in the creek.

 The postwar years

 After the war the company was left with only the three paddle steamers and the MV Seymour Castle.
 The work of rebuilding the fleet commenced with the construction of the MV Dartmouth Castle in 1948, and the MV Berry Castle the following year.

 In 1952, following the death of the managing director: John Tolman two years earlier, the company was taken over by Evans & Reid Investment Co Ltd of Cardiff.
 The new company valued the three motor vessels at a collective £17,311, whilst the three steamers were valued at a scrap value of just £797.
 Nevertheless, the service ran unchanged until 1961, when a controlling interest was bought in the Devon Star Shipping Co Ltd, operators of the MV Torbay Prince from Torquay.
 This interest was sold three years later.

 After the 1962 season the PS Compton Castle was refused a passenger certificate, and was replaced with a new motor vessel: the MV Conway Castle.
-The following year the PS Totnes Castle also required major work, and was replaced with a sister to the Conway Castle – the MV Cardiff Castle.
+The following year the PS Totnes Castle also required major work, and was replaced with a sister to the Conway Castle, the MV Cardiff Castle.
 The final steamer PS Kingswear Castle remained in service until the end of the 1965 season, when she was sold to the Paddle Steamer Preservation Society.